geirolz/SOLID-In-a-nutshell/src/main/java/com/github/geirolz/solid/srp/SingleResponsibility.md

 **Conway's law:**

-> *organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.
-— M. Conway*
+> *Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations. — M. Conway*

 A corollary to Conway’s law: the best structure for a software system is heavily influenced by the social structure of the **organization that uses it** so that each software **module** has one, and only one,